Archived Fire Damage Blog Posts

 Inspect your fire extinguisher at least once a year to make sure it hasn't expired, when it has expired replace and expose of the old one properly.
 (Most Fire Stations can help advise on the best way to dispose of expired fire extinguishers.)

-If you experience any fire damage in your home and need remediation give SERVPRO Of New Kent, Williamsburg, & Northern Neck call us today if you need help with a fire damage at 804-966-1400
+If you experience any fire or smoke damage in your home or business and need remediation give SERVPRO® a call.
+SERVPRO Of New Kent, Williamsburg, & Northern Neck call us today if you need help with a fire damage at 804-966-1400.

 This specialty piece of machinery creates a safe working environment for the crews that are working in the damaged environment.
 Air scrubbers can also can prevent damage from spreading to other structural building materials and to help limit contents from absorbing the odors.